 Some things to know abt my personal policy:

--I always ask permission before putting an image of anyone online, in a show, magazine, repost or write-up.
+-I always ask permission before putting an image of anyone online, in a show, magazine, repost or write-up, unless you have filled out the release.

--I offer sliding scale photoshoots. my prices are currently $75-300 sliding scale based on what you can pay, BUT:::for trans-women, POC, and super-fat folks that sliding scale starts at 0.
+-I offer sliding scale photoshoots.
+My prices are currently $200-350 sliding scale based on what you can pay, BUT:::for trans-women, BIPOC (Black, Indigenous People of Color) , sliding scale starts at 0.

 -I made a book 1 year ago.
 I put a lot of energy and time into laying it out, learning a new computer program and gathering images.
 I did a gofundme so that folks could pay up front essentially, and then I ordered the books with that money.
 I had about 50 books extra that were not accounted for that I have been slowly selling at shows and through instagram or wherever.
 I sell the books at just 15 bucks over cost of production, So after shipping costs I make about ten bucks a book.